 Just follow the steps below and you’ll be fine:

-Many of you might’ve thought that we are going to use the Brightness tool.
-It is a good guess.
-Why, we are trying to ‘brighten up‘ a photo, surely the Brightness tool would be the most logical choice.
-In fact under normal circumstances, Brightness would indeed be the right choice.
+As a matter of fact under normal circumstances, Brightness would indeed be the right choice.
 But not this time.
 Later I will tell you why Brightness is not a good choice in this case.
-But in the meantime, the tool that we need today is instead the ‘Shadows‘ tool!.
-The Shadow tool is actually one of the latest additions to Snapseed from the last update, and it has been an invaluable image editing tool for me.
+But in the meantime, the tool that we will need to use today instead is the ‘Shadows‘ tool!

-5. Snapseed has a somewhat quirky user interface, but you don’t need to worry about it because it’s so intuitive it won’t take a minute to get used to it.
-To access the collection of the tools you must tap on the photo and slide up or down.
+6. Snapseed has a somewhat quirky user interface, but you don’t need to worry about it because it’s so intuitive it won’t take a minute to get used to it.
+To access the collection of the tools you must tap and hold on the photo and slide up or down.
 This action will make the tool selection menu appears.
 Choose the Shadows tool.

 8. When you are happy with you edit, tap on the tick icon to affect the change.
-You will then be taken to the main screen where you can save your edited photo (tap on the share icon at the top right of the screen).
+You will then be taken to the main screen where you can save your edited photo (tap on the SAVE button at the top of the screen).

 Hope you enjoy this tips, let me know what you think about it in the comment below, or whether you want me to write any specific tips or tutorials.
 Feel free to share this tips, the share links are on the left hand side.